Working from home insurance

 Is your business working from home?
 Home insurance and not all business policies will cover work-related risks.

-Cover your business when working remotely from just £5 per month.
+Cover your business when working remotely with flexible cover by monthly subscription.

 Working from home or running a business at home doesn't come with all the same risks as working from an office or a public place, but you'll still need to think about business insurance.